 Bugles pitched in the key of "G" appear to dominate this era, but it's important to note that two-pitch music was also performed with instruments in "B-flat" and "F."

 During the 1920s, a bugle with a single vertical piston (based on the Bersag horn used in Italy since the 1870s) was devised and voiced in soprano, tenor and bass and sold in North America.
-The single piston featured on this instrument lowered the pitch from "G" to "D" (hence the term "G-D" bugle).
+The single piston featured on this instrument was incorporated into a loop of tubing that lowered the pitch from "G" to "D" (hence the term "G-D" bugle).

 Several people have been credited with introducing the piston bugle to the United States.
 Allegedly, Arthur "Scotty" Chappell "rediscovered" the "D" crook for the "G" bugle that led to the adoption of the piston valve for the bugle.
 William F. Ludwig purportedly encountered Chappell's "unique" instrument and replicated the concept with a rotor (eventually replacing the rotor with a piston) in order to sell it to drum corps with his percussion instruments.(70)